JuliaLang/julia/doc/manual/strings.rst

     false

     julia> contains("Xylophon", 'o')
-    ERROR: MethodError: `contains` has no method matching contains(::String, ::Char) Closest candidates are:
+    ERROR: MethodError: no method matching contains(::String, ::Char) Closest candidates are:
       contains(!Matched::Function, ::Any, !Matched::Any)
       contains(::AbstractString, !Matched::AbstractString)
+     in eval(::Module, ::Any) at ./boot.jl:237

 The last error is because ``'o'`` is a character literal, and :func:`contains` is a generic function that looks for subsequences.
 To look for an element in a